johnwcowan/r7rs-work/EnvironmentsMIT.md

 `(environment `*list* ...`)`  [R6RS, R7RS]

-This procedure returns a specifier for the environment that results by starting with an empty environment and then importing each list, considered as an import set, into it.
+This procedure returns the environment that results by starting with an empty environment and then importing each list, considered as an import set, into it.
 In R6RS systems, the